momonala/aposynthese/README.md

 -p, --plot      Whether to plot the spectrograms for debugging    default=False, type=bool
 ```

-## Run on a local server:
-Port always defaults to 8000.
-Visit `http://0.0.0.0:8000` and enter a valid YouTube URL.

-### Run with Node.js server (recommended)
-`npm start`

-This is the recommended method since Node by default can run asynchronous requests and stream video content better than Python.
-### Run with Flask
-`python server.py`

 # Installation
 - `pip install -r requirements.txt` (>=Python3.6)
 - `npm init`
 - Ensure [`ffmpeg`](https://www.ffmpeg.org/) is installed and added to your PATH for [pydub](https://github.com/jiaaro/pydub/) to work.

+## Run on a local Node.js server:
+`npm start`

+Port defaults to 8000.
+Visit `http://0.0.0.0:8000` and enter a valid YouTube URL.

 ---